 Consider baking in a couple cushion days when assigning project due dates, as well as figuring out what your drop-dead deadlines are and working backwards from there, giving your team some wiggle room.
 If someone else is picking up a sick employee's slack, make sure you guide them with any needed resources, and thank them for their help.

-Also, if any of your team members work in an office, make sure they abide by the CDC's Workplace Guidelines to mitigate COVID's spread and keep everyone safe.
+Also, if any of your team members work in an office, make sure they abide by the U.S. Department of Labour Workplace Guidelines to mitigate COVID's spread and keep everyone safe.

 Trust your team and let them work asynchronously

 One of the last things you want to do as a leader in tough times is micromanage.
 You always want to be privy to any roadblocks team members face so you can point them towards help, but you don't need to be asking for constant updates or monitoring whether they're online.

 Employees want autonomy over how they structure their days.
 Give them the chance to block their calendars in ways best attuned to their work rhythms, and let go of the expectation that everyone needs to be reachable at any hour of the day — something that three quarters of remote knowledge workers worry about.

 It's also worth being mindful that the remote workday can extend for longer than the traditional desk job, so make sure you're encouraging breaks throughout the day, ensuring people aren't stretched too thin.

 During unprecedented heatwaves, infectious disease spikes, and rampant inflation, maybe it's worth… modifying expectations a bit?
 You want to make sure everyone's getting their job done, but if there's anything you can take off a colleague's plate — especially if they mention they're having a hard time getting things done — see if you can help them out.